New York plan puts spotlight on graying of U.S. prison population

-Does it make financial and moral sense to keep elderly people in prison?
+CHICAGO (Reuters) - Does it make financial and moral sense to keep elderly people in prison?
 The state of New York is asking that question this month, and the debate there should be a harbinger of a much-needed national conversation.

 The American prison population is getting older.
 The number of prisoners serving longer sentences has risen, and there has been an increase in admissions of older people, according to a 2016 study by the U.S. Department of Justice.
 Eleven percent of the U.S. state and federal prison population was over age 55 in 2016.